 At your kitten’s first visit, we will work out a vaccination schedule to prevent potentially fatal and chronic diseases.
 We will also discuss other vaccinations needed based on your pet’s anticipated lifestyle.
 We individually cater recommended vaccines based on your pet’s individual risk.

-We recommend that every kitten have a microchip implanted at sometime in their adolescence.
+We recommend that every kitten have a microchip implanted at some time in their adolescence.
 A microchip is a tiny (about the size of a grain of rice) implant which will permanently identify you as their owner.
-If a cat is lost, all animal controls, shelters, as well as veterinary clinics have microchip scanners which can identify who the cat belongs to.
+If a cat is lost, all animal controls, shelters, as well as veterinary clinics have microchip scanners that can identify who the cat belongs to.
 We use “Save This Life” microchips, which allow the finder to google the microchip, and the company will call you immediately when your pet is found.